awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/package-job-info.md

 ### List model packaging jobs<a name="package-job-list-jobs"></a>

-You can list the model packaging jobs in a project by calling the [ListModelPackages](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_ListModelPackages) API\.
+You can list the model packaging jobs in a project by calling the [ListModelPackagingJobs](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_ListModelPackagingJobs) API\.
 The response includes a list of [ModelPackagingJobMetadata](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_ModelPackagingJobMetadata) objects that provides information about each model packaging job\.
 Also included is a pagination token that you can use to get the next set of results, if the list is incomplete\.

 **To list your model packaging jobs**

-1. If you haven't already done so, do the following:

-   1. Create or update an IAM user with permissions to access Amazon Lookout for Vision\.
-For more information, see [Step 3: Set up permissions](su-setup-permissions.md)\.

-   1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 5: Set up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+1. If you haven't already done so, install and configure the AWS CLI and the AWS SDKs\.
+For more information, see [Step 4: Set up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

 1. Use the following CLI command\.
 Change `project_name` to the name of the project that you want to use\.

    ```
    aws lookoutvision list-model-packaging-jobs \
-    --project-name project_name
+     --project-name project_name \
+     --profile lookoutvision-access
    ```

 ### Describe a model packaging job<a name="package-job-describe-job"></a>